deaaAldeen45112/jobsearch/README.md

 <br>
 # Developing
 this is the first web application for me,for that you will find a lot of Spaghetti Code ,I did it without clean code.
+The development of this app was completed in Feb 2021.
 <br>
 # OverView
 there are two types of user are admin and job searcher.